 Red Plumeria and hybrid types will take longer and may have more difficulty rooting; however, all varieties of Plumeria typically root well from cuttings, as long as you only take cuttings from very healthy plants.

-Plants that are showing signs of illness, nutrient deficiency, or excessive fertilizing, or overwatering may not provide cuttings that will root well.
+Plants showing signs of illness, nutrient deficiency, excessive fertilizing, or overwatering may not provide cuttings that will root well.